trlinkin/puppet-nsswitch/README.md

 #### nsswitch class

 This is the class by which you will manage the nsswitch.conf file.
-There is one paramter per standard database NSS supports.
-The class accepts both strings and arrays as paramters.
+There is one parameter per standard database NSS supports.
+The class accepts both strings and arrays as parameters.
 The benefit being, you could possibly merge an array of options with hiera.
 When using an array, each element should be the lookup service followed by the reaction statement.